Tony Glazer, John Pollono, Robin Rothstein and Mark Jason Williams Join Talents for WHY BOTHER? at Planet Connections, Now thru 6/1

 This summer, an award winning quartet of playwrights, Tony Glazer (In The Daylights, Film: Junction), John Pollono (Small Engine Repair, Lost and Found), Robin Rothstein (The Game Boy, On Deaf Ears), and Mark Jason Williams (Straight Faced Lies, Recovery), will join together for a night of one acts entitled Why Bother? directed by Andrew Block.
 Why Bother?
 Is being presented by Man Down Productions as part of the Planet Connections Festival.
-It begins performances on May 14 and runs through June 1 at the Paradise Factory (64 E 4th St), tickets are $18 and can be purchased by visiting www.planetconnections.org.
+It begins performances tonight, May 14 and runs through June 1 at the Paradise Factory (64 E 4th St), tickets are $18 and can be purchased by visiting www.planetconnections.org.

 Why Bother? takes place on two treadmills, a dressing room, a therapist's office, and a bachelor pad, together they set the stage for a night of irreverent, raucous comedy where relationships are tested, loyalty is questioned, and boundaries are pushed to the edge.

 Directed by Andrew Block, the plays include Doll Play by Tony Glazer, featuring Scott Aiello, Brian J. Carter, and Simon Pearl, Illuminati by John Pollono featuring Thom Christensen, Dana Domenick and John Gazzale, Keeping Pace by Robin Rothstein, featuring Thom Christensen and Joey Gambetta, Crazy at Heart by Mark Jason Williams, featuring Steven DeLuca and Kathy Searle.